Convergence of the volume preserving fractional mean curvature flow for convex sets

-We leave the details for the reader as the argument is similar to the one used in the proof of Lemma \ref{lem:bound-G-error}.
-We may thus use Lemma \ref{lem:old.4.3} in $\R^n$ (see Remark \ref{rem:lem2.5-eucl}) and obtain
+We leave the details for the reader as it follows from \eqref{eq:g_h-3} and using an argument similar to the one in the proof of Lemma \ref{lem:bound-G-error} .
+We may thus use Remark \ref{rem:lem2.5-eucl} and obtain

-The argument to bound the term $\eta_{x_0} I_2$ is similar.
+The argument to bound the term $I_2$ is similar.
 We write it as